mwarning/meshnet-lab/README.md

 ## TODO

 - Do not require the present state to be given.
-- Create a topology generator.
+- Better a topology generator.

 ## Related Projects